VUnit/vunit/docs/check/user_guide.rst

 Conclusion: Use ``check_relation`` for relations as intended!

-The `check example
-testbench <../../../examples/vhdl/check/check_example.vhd>`__ also
-contain another highly unlikely way to fool the parser.

 It should also be noted that the parser can handle that there are relational operators within the check call but outside of the ``expr`` parameter.
 For example, it won't be fooled by the relational operators